r-lib/vctrs/tests/testthat/_snaps/match.md

     Output
       <error/vctrs_error_matches_relationship_one_to_many>
       Error in `vec_locate_matches()`:
       !
-Each element can match at most 1 observation. x The element at location 1 has multiple matches.
+Each value of `haystack` can match at most 1 value from `needles`. x Location 1 of `haystack` matches multiple values.

 # `relationship` handles many-to-one case